HTTP-RPC/Lima/README.md

 )
 ```

-In iOS 11, the `leadingMargin` and `trailingMargin` properties map directly to the view's directional edge insets.
-In iOS 10, they are applied dynamically based on the system text direction.

 By default, layout views do not consume touch events.
 Touches that occur within the layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
 Assigning a non-`nil` background color to a layout view will cause the view to begin consuming events.

 ## LMRowView and LMColumnView